Leading Premium WordPress Theme Providers Compared

 In terms of support, there is a separate help section for theme buyers, and pre-sales questions can be sent using the contact form on the website.
 There are also tutorials for customers as well as certain code snippets.

 Graph Paper Press creates WordPress themes and eCommerce plugins especially meant for photographers and creative artists.
-Currently, GPP offers nearly 40 themes (including some good free ones, such as MixFolio).
+Currently, GPP offers over 40 themes (including some good free ones, such as MixFolio).